Things to do...

 Just 5 mins from the International Inn you'll find Hannah's, Overlooking the city and St Luke's Church, Hannah's promises an open, airy and stylish offering in the heart of Liverpool.
 Boasting some of the best views of the city's skyline, the top floor at Hannah's is a beautiful glass roof terrace (which can open up in the summer).

 Absolutely buzzing on a weekend, you'll never struggle to find great bars or tasty bar food.
-From hot dogs and steins in the graffitied wood panels of Salt Dog Slim's, to the euro inspired décor of The Entry Bar, gigs at the Arts Club and all-night dancing in Heebie Jeebies' underground club – Seel Street is a sensational Scouse night out.
+From hot dogs and steins in the graffitied wood panels of Salt Dog Slim's, to the euro inspired décor of The Park, gigs at the Arts Club and all-night dancing in Heebie Jeebies' underground club – Seel Street is a sensational Scouse night out.
 As well as the world famous Cavern Club on Matthew Street there is also The Rubber Soul complex which is the absolute epitome of Liverpool nightlife.
 There is something for all ages and tastes, with music from the 60s through to the present day, as well as live music every night of the week and live comedy shows every weekend.

 FOOD & DRINK